 Trader Sam’s Enchanted Tiki Bar – Disneyland Hotel

-If you are regular readers to our site you will know how utterly biased we are to all things Hawaii or Polynesian.
-So it is no surprise to find the Enchanted Tiki Bar our top Bar in Disneyland.
+If you are regular readers of our site you will know how utterly biased we are to all things Hawaii or Polynesian.
+So it is no surprise to find the Enchanted Tiki Bar, our top Bar in Disneyland.
 The food is OK, it has poke but it’s Cali style, not Hawaiian.
 There is a PuPu Platter but it is not too reminiscent of anything we eat on the islands so overall the food is not the reason to hit this place up.
 It is the drinks.

 Most drinks come in a choice of standard or souvenir Tiki Mugs, which are pretty expensive but you keep the mug, it can be almost a tradition when visiting Disneyland to buy a mug each time and build up your collection!
 This makes them really popular and they do sell out.
 Our favorite is the new Piranha Pool mug which was sold out on our last trip.
 The drink itself is not our fav, but we need that mug!